utwente-db/eca/README.md

 This program is not intended for production use.
 It may contain security issues not tolerable outside of a controlled environment.

-Neca requires Python 3.2 or higher.
+Eca requires Python 3.2 or higher.